jayleighton/quiz-game/README.md

 The Clear Mixin class contains shared functions as follows:
 - Display the ASCII Art logo
 - Clear screen function which clears the terminal display using the correct operating system command based on the operating system the terminal application is running on.

+## Technology Stack Used

+### Languages
+The following language was used to create this project:
+- Python

+### Dependencies
+The project requires the following dependencies is order to run successfully:
+- Python3

+The following libraries are also required to run this project:
+- `requests 2.31.0`
+    - Required to facilitate the API calls to the Open Trivia Database
+- `urllib3 2.1.0`
+    - The requests library relies on the urllib3 library to complete the SSL connection with the API endpoint during the API call.

 ## Testing